Felipe32R/JStack/Fundamentos-React/README.md

 Introduction into React fundamentals.
 You can switch the theme to dark/light clicking in the 🌞 and 🌚 emotes.
-I have added a custom react hook to save the selected theme on localStorage ( useLocalState).
+I have added a custom react hook to save the selected theme on localStorage (useLocalState).
+Babel and webpack manually configured.

 ![react2](https://user-images.githubusercontent.com/73653212/127726043-46b1d62a-d9af-44bb-927b-111e1e1f939d.png)